Coin Identification Guide: How to Identify Coins by Country, Year & Mint Mark

 Identifying World Coins by Script

-When you cannot read the inscription, the script itself is a powerful clue.
+The writing system on a coin pinpoints its region even when you cannot read the words: Arabic script points to the Middle East and North Africa, Devanagari to India or Nepal, Cyrillic to Russia and the Balkans, and so on.
 Use the table below to narrow down the issuing region, then cross-reference design motifs and denomination formats.

 Script StyleLikely Region / CountriesKey Visual Clue